achrafsouk/fast-secure-ecommerce-demo/README.md

 # Edge security test scenarios

 The following test scenarios cover different kind of threats that can be mitigated using AWS WAF.
 Replace the example CloudFront domain name (xxxxxxxx.cloudfront.net) in the scenarios with the actual one generated in the CDK deployment output.
-If you would like to dive into the WAF log record for a specific request, navigate in the AWS Console to the deployed WAF WebACL, and run the following query in CloudWatch insights tab using the request id:
+If you would like to dive into the WAF log record for a specific request, navigate in the AWS Console to the deployed WAF WebACL, and run the following query in CloudWatch insights tab using the request id corresponding to the request.
+This request id is sent in a response header, and if the page is blocked by AWS WAF, then it will also be shown in the blocked page payload.
 ```
 fields @timestamp, @message
 | sort @timestamp desc